 Death record substitutes

 If your search for official death records fails, or you need to supplement skimpy information in what you’ve found, other resources can help.
-Of course, there are cemetery and tombstone records, which you can read about in an upcoming Workbook.
-But don’t overlook funeral home, newspaper, church and even census records:
+Of course, there are cemetery and tombstone records, but don’t overlook funeral home, newspaper, church and even census records:

 A printed directory to US funeral homes, which your library or a cooperative local funeral director may have, is The American Blue Book of Funeral Directors (Kates-Boylston).
 Historical societies and libraries in your ancestor’s hometown also might help you track down funeral homes, especially those that’ve been absorbed by other homes.
 When contacting a funeral home, remember that it’s a private business.
 While funeral homes are often helpful to genealogists, they are under no obligation to be.
 You may be asked to demonstrate your connection to the deceased.